Meal Planning Q&A with Dusty

 Dusty: When meal planning, try and incorporate a few different proteins if you are looking for some variety.
 Make sure you have a good mix of chicken, beef, seafood, or pork.
 I love to cook with chicken because it’s a good blank canvas.
 With just a few minor changes, you can have 5 different meal feels with just the one protein.

 A simply seasoned, pan seared chicken breast cutlet can turn into Chicken Picatta with lemons and capers, or Chicken Pomodoro by leaving out the capers and adding tomatoes.
 Want Chicken Bruschetta?
 Leave out the capers, keep the tomatoes, and add in garlic and basil.
-If I’m buying a not-every-week ingredient, like basil, Feta, or fresh mozzarella, I will plan to us it for two meals so it doesn't go bad.
+If I’m buying a not-every-week ingredient, like basil, Feta, or fresh mozzarella, I will plan to use it for two meals so it doesn't go bad.
 With the Feta, I would plan a Gyro Pita meal and then Feta Burger Patties in Tomato Gravy.
 Both are ground beef, but totally different feels!

 Q: When do you prep all your food?
 I have two kids under 3, and I cannot find time to prep because once they are in bed I am exhausted.

 Dusty: As soon as I bring groceries home, I prep things that I know will be "go-to" or "grab-and-go" for the week.
-Celery, cucumbers, and peppers are healthy options my girls can easily and make into snack without having to chop anything or ask me for help!
+Celery, cucumbers, and peppers are healthy options my girls can easily grab and make into snack without having to chop anything or ask me for help!
 They are teenagers now, but when they were younger I kept a, "Kitchen is Closed" drawer for them.
 This housed those after dinner "I’m hungry" moments when Mom was already done for the night.
 It was just a drawer in the fridge of easy open, kid-friendly snacks that they could access themselves.
 Our favorites were chopped cheese, grapes, or cuties.
 If you know your kiddos love berries and cheese, just focus on having that ready to grab.
 Don't overcomplicate it, mama!

 As far as prepped proteins go, if we are grilling at night for dinner, we always-always-always throw on a few chicken breasts!
 Having that prepped in the fridge for the week is so helpful.
 We do things like quesadillas, chicken salads, or simply cold chicken dipped in ranch.
 The same goes for ground beef.
 If you're making tacos or spaghetti, brown up more than you need and dip out the extra for another meal.
 You’re one step ahead and you only dirtied one pot!
 When my girls were little, I would prep while making dinner.
 I figure the kitchen is messy anyway and they are already preoccupied.
 Everyone's prep will always look different!